carmine560/trading-assistant/README.md

 ### Encrypt Configuration File

-This script stores its configuration in a GnuPG-encrypted file at `%LOCALAPPDATA%\trading-assistant\trading_assistant.ini.gpg`.
+This script stores its configuration in a GnuPG-encrypted file located at `%LOCALAPPDATA%\trading-assistant\trading_assistant.ini.gpg`.
 By default, the script uses your default GnuPG key.
 To use a different key, specify its fingerprint in the `General` section of your configuration file.